Will-Java-FS/revlearn-backend-team1/README.md

 Backend Repo for revlearn - team 1

 ## Database
-We recommend the creation of a new database for this application because Spring JPA is set to erase and recreate its database on every run.
-If you need to persist data for tests you can change this setting in the application.properties file on this line.
+We recommend the creation of a new database for local development of this application because Spring JPA is set to erase and recreate its database on every run.
+If you need to persist data for tests you can change this JPA setting in the application.properties file on this line.
 ```
 spring.jpa.hibernate.ddl-auto=create-drop
 ```